Testosterone Profile Plus - avi

 Boost Your Energy, Strength, and Quality of Life

-The Testosterone Test Plus not only analyzes your testosterone levels but also important accompanying hormones such as SHBG and prolactin.
-These values provide you with a comprehensive picture of your hormonal health and its effects on energy, muscle building, libido, and overall well-being.
+The Testosterone Profile Plus not only analyzes your testosterone levels but also accompanying markers such as SHBG, Albumin, and Prolactin.
+Together, these values provide a comprehensive picture of your hormonal health and show how your body regulates energy, muscle strength, libido, and mood.

-Without these insights, you risk overlooking important clues about your health and unnecessarily impairing your quality of life.
+Without these insights, you risk overlooking important signals from your body – unnecessarily affecting your energy and quality of life.

 What do the measured values mean?